galuscakova/DAT130-2026/M2/SQL-1.md

     2.1 Insert a new employee into the database.

-    2.2 Write an update to change the department of employee Bjørn to 2.
+    2.2 Write an update to change the department of employee Tom to 2.

     2.3 DELETE employee Tom.